ITVRoC/espeleo_vrep_simulation/README.md

 # EspeleoRobo V-REP/ROS Simulation
 ----------------------
-This repository contains all needed files for simulating EspeleoRobo in V-REP. **Tested in Ubuntu 16.04**.
-For other Ubuntu versions such as 18.04 this repo branch **is experimental**.
+This repository contains all needed files for simulating EspeleoRobo in V-REP. **Tested in Ubuntu 20.04**.

 ## EspeleoRobo models included:
 - 6 legs